Raytsang123/CLIBE/README.md

 # CLIBE
-Code of the Paper "CLIBE: Detecting Dynamic Backdoors in Transformer-based NLP Models"
+Code Repository of the NDSS 2025 Paper "CLIBE: Detecting Dynamic Backdoors in Transformer-based NLP Models".

+The codes will be coming soon!